hannahilea/hannahilea.github.io/blog/musidex/src.md

     In the interim, there is no need to limit a Musidex to a single music streaming provider: different pages can link to different services.
 [Bandcamp](https://acampbellpayne.bandcamp.com/album/flow-control) wherever possible, megacorps when not, perhaps?

-[^jukebox]: What I *really* wanted was a jukebox---but none of the jukeboxes on Craigslist were in my budget, but even if they had been, they probably weren't within the space or weight limits of my apartment.
+[^jukebox]: What I *really* wanted was a jukebox---but none of the jukeboxes on Craigslist were in my budget, and even if they had been, they probably weren't within the space or weight limits of my apartment.
 I did do a fair amount of research on Jukebox acquisition, though...

 Several years in, I continue to appreciate my Musidex: both because I use it on a semi-regular basis, and because I enjoy its colorful presence in my home.